foundation/foundation-sites/docs/pages/installation.md

 Finally, run `npm start` to run the Sass compiler.
 It will re-run every time you save a Sass file.

-### Zurb Template
+### ZURB Template

-To manually set up the Zurb template, first download it with Git:
+To manually set up the ZURB template, first download it with Git:

 ```bash
 git clone https://github.com/zurb/foundation-zurb-template projectname